 40 semester credit hours (SCH).

 - A grade of B or higher must be achieved in all required courses.
 A student who has earned a grade of less than B (C, D, or F) in two required courses at the graduate level or who has earned a grade of less than B (C, D, or F) twice in the same graduate-level required course will be removed from the nursing program.
+A student who does not maintain a GPA of 3.0 or higher will be dismissed from the nursing program.
 For the purpose of removal from the nursing program, a grade of less than B is counted as a grade of less than B even if the course has been successfully repeated.

 - Students admitted to the master’s program provisionally, based on low GPA, must complete the first 12 semester credit hours of graduate courses with grades of B or better in each course; at least 9 semester credit hours must be in nursing courses.
 A provisionally admitted student will be dismissed from the program if a grade of C or lower is made in any course during the probationary period.

-Semester credit hours older than six years, including transfer courses, cannot apply toward the master’s degree.
+Semester credit hours older than six years, including transfer courses, cannot apply toward the master’s degree or post-master's certificate completion.

-Oral examination of the completed professional or clinical project (course work optional).
+Oral examination of the completed professional or clinical project (subject to change).